Flood waters causing destruction in Silver Creek - BC Local News

 Alice and Gary Hucul next door experienced the same destruction.
 Despite having been sandbagging for three weeks and being prepared for much higher-than-usual water levels, their efforts ended in defeat.

 The groundwater had started rising the Friday before, so they had started pumping.
 But things were manageable.
-When they went to bed Wednesday night, there was about six inches of water in their basement – a level they had prepared for.
+When they went to bed Wednesday night, there was about six inches of water behind the berm.
 But when they got up at 2:30 a.m.
-Thursday to put more gas in the pumps, the water levels were a shock – two feet of water in the basement and three feet in the yard.
+Thursday to put more gas in the pumps, the water levels were a shock – two feet of water in the previously dry basement and three feet in the yard.

 Alice mentions that a family member has been in the area for 50 years and has never seen anything like this.